On-Page SEO! Why you matter so much!

 The optimal length of a title is 50-60 characters.

-You can edit your Title tag using the Yoast SEO plugin.
-Yoast SEO will, by default, suggest you if you haven’t included your keyword in the title or if your title is too long.
+You can edit your Title tag using the Rank Math plugin.
+Rank Math will, by default, suggest you if you haven’t included your keyword in the title or if your title is too long.
 So, you don’t have to always be super careful.

 Note: Your title tag and headline can be different if you want.
 However, the headline and title tag should be similar.
 You don’t want to surprise visitors with a completely different title and headline.
 They will leave your website immediately, which is a bad thing for SEO.

-To change the title tag, click “Edit Snippet” on Yoast SEO.
+To change the title tag, click “Edit Snippet” on Rank Math.
 Enter your title tag in SEO title.

 7. Optimize Meta Description